 Key String Data Type Description reset N/A Causes the Zynq to perform a software reset. threshold unsigned int Sets the HydroZynq ping ADC threshold value. debug unsigned int If data is 0, HydroZynq debug mode is disabled.
 Otherwise, debug mode is enabled. frequency unsigned int Specifies target pinger frequency.
 May be 25000, 30000, 35000, or 40000.
-Units are Hz. post_ping_duration_us unsigned int The number of microseconds after ping threshold to truncate the signal to.
+Units are Hz.
+This must be set or the zynq will not look for pings. post_ping_duration_us unsigned int The number of microseconds after ping threshold to truncate the signal to.
 Default: 50 us pre_ping_duration_us unsigned int The number of microseconds before ping threshold to truncate the signal to.
 Default: 100 us filter unsigned int If data is 0, IIR filtering is disabled.
 Otherwise, filter is enabled.
-Default: disabled. print N/A Prints out all current zynq parameter values.
+Default: disabled. min_fft_samples unsigned int The minimum number of samples to be used in Fourier transforms.
+In situations where fewer than this number of samples are available (e.g. ping detected close to end of sample set such that only a small number of samples are left before the end of the data array), a fourier transform will not be performed and the zynq will have to resync with the ping.
+Performing Fourier transforms on small numbers of samples will likely cause inaccurate frequencies to be reported.
+Default: 2048 print N/A Prints out all current zynq parameter values.